crouzet-o/python-experiments/nAFC/adaptive-2AFC/README.md

 # TODO:

+* Projets Spyder : comment réouvrir automatiquement les fichiers ouverts / sinon quel est l'intérêt d'un projet ?

-* Check whether there's a more recent version on the Dell laptop that was used during the NBC...
+* Check whether there's a more recent version of `adaptive-2AFC.py` on the Dell laptop which was used during the NBC...